santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

   - Added [Header and Footer Guidelines](/docs.html#header-and-footer-guidelines).
 - **Landing Pages**
   - Landing page templates have been removed from the public build but are still available in local code branches; the licenses for these templates do not specify if they can be made available within our toolkit and have been removed.
+  - A number of prototypes have been removed from the Toolkit.

 ### Fabricator and Build